-The Children and Youth Mental Health Primary Care Services activity will be an integral part of a best practice stepped care approach and are premised on being a developmentally appropriate early intervention.
-A region specific, cross sectoral approach will be implemented for children and young people with, or at risk of, mental illness that is integrated, equitable, person-centred, and optimistic.
+The Children and Youth Mental Health Primary Care Services activity is an integral part of a best practice stepped care approach and is premised on being a developmentally appropriate early intervention.
+A region specific, cross sectoral approach will be implemented for children and young people with, or at risk of, mental illness.
+The activity will be integrated, equitable, personcentred and optimistic.

 Services will be supported to deliver flexible and responsive models of care to meet the needs of children and young people and their families, who are at risk of, or living with, mental illness and co-occurring substance misuse.
-The Country WA PHN will work in partnership, where indicated, with Health Service Providers, Child and Adolescent Health Services, Family Support Service providers, Aboriginal Medical Services and other local services to consolidate and foster local regional planning and integration.
+The (Insert PHN region) PHN will work in partnership, where indicated, with Health Service Providers, Child and Adolescent Health Services, Family Support Service providers, Aboriginal Medical Services and other local services, to consolidate and foster local regional planning and integration.
 All PHN commissioned services will provide culturally sensitive, evidence-based clinical best practice models, such as those described by the National Centre of Excellence in Youth Mental Health.